Polirecyliente/SGConocimiento/Programming/01_Programming_definitions.md

 # BINARY, OCTAL, AND HEXADECIMAL NUMBERS

 Binary numbers are the numbers that arise from creating a place value system with only two symbols for the numbers.
-Those two symbols can be anything, but they are commonly $0$ and $1$.
+Those two symbols can be anything, but they are commonly 0 and 1.

-By using the place value system logic to get a sequence of consecutive numbers, the first binary numbers are: $0$, $1$, $10$, $11$, $100$, $101$, $110$, etcetera.
+By using the place value system logic to get a sequence of consecutive numbers, the first binary numbers are: 0, 1, 10, 11, 100, 101, 110, etcetera.

-Binary numbers are used by computers for storing or holding data, and for doing computations.
-In a computer, data is composed of binary numbers, for example the number $110110000100$ could represent and orange tone color, this orange color would be stored as data with the number $110110000100$.
+Binary numbers are used by computers for storing or holding data, and for giving instructions to the CPU.
+In a computer, data is composed of binary numbers, for example the number 110110000100 could represent and orange tone color, this orange color would be stored as data with the number 110110000100.

-The computations that a computer can do are also binary numbers, for example the number $0100$ could mean the computation of adding two numbers.
-The number $0100$ is sent as a signal to the CPU and the CPU then adds two given numbers.
+The instructions that a computer can execute are also binary numbers, for example the number 0100 could mean the instruction of adding two numbers.
+The number 0100 is sent as a signal to the CPU and the CPU then adds two given numbers.

 Octal numbers and hexadecimal numbers are used as ways to make binary numbers more human readable.
 Decimal numbers are not used because converting binary numbers to decimal numbers (and vice versa) is not an straightforward process, whereas converting binary numbers to octal or hexadecimal numbers (and vice versa) is straightforward.

-Octal numbers use eight symbols to create numbers, the symbols are: $0$, $1$, $2$, $3$, $4$, $5$, $6$, and $7$.
+Octal numbers use eight symbols to create numbers, the symbols are: 0, 1, 2, 3, 4, 5, 6, and 7.
 One octal digit is always equivalent to three binary digits, so two octal digits are equivalent to six binary digits, and so on.
 The following table shows the equivalencies for one octal digit to three binary digits.

 : Octal digit to binary equivalencies